leofuehringer/lasercom/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments
-bluepy for Bluetooth Low Energy communication. pyperclip for clipboard functionality. pyautogui for simulating keyboard inputs.
+- `bluepy` for Bluetooth Low Energy communication.

-Here’s an additional section for your `README.md` file that covers the technical implementation details, including the connection setup with `bluepy`, testing with `gatttool`, and how to interpret the measurement results:
+- `pyperclip` for clipboard functionality.
+- `pyautogui` for simulating keyboard inputs.

 ## Technical Implementation

 ### Connection Setup with Bluepy

 The application uses the `bluepy` library to establish a connection with Bluetooth-enabled laser rangefinders.
 To test the connection and communicate with the device, you can also use `gatttool`, which is a command-line utility for interacting with Bluetooth Low Energy (BLE) devices.

+## Debug Mode
+Optional debug mode for troubleshooting and development.
+You can enable debug mode by using the `-debug` flag, and you can also provide a return value in the form of a string after `-debug` to test the program without establishing a connection to the laser.

 #### Using Gatttool for Testing